vtexdocs/help-center-content/docs/tutorials/en/how-to-check-the-ownership-of-vtex-store-on-google-search-console.md

 ---
-title: Checking the ownership of a VTEX store on Google Search Console
+title: 'Checking the ownership of a VTEX store on Google Search Console'
 id: frequentlyAskedQuestions_594
 status: PUBLISHED
 createdAt: 2019-01-24T20:45:55.830Z